 Students' safety and well-being are of the utmost importance to all JCPS staff members.
-The current major public health concerns for children and youth concerning substance use, mental illness, bullying, and suicide are of high concern for the district as well.
+The current major public health concerns for children and youth concerning sub- stance use, mental illness, bullying, and suicide, and racial trauma, are of highconcern for the district as well.
 Currently, JCPS has several preventative and intervening measures in place to address bullying, suicide, addiction, and mental health needs.
 We are increasing our capacity by providing a mental health professional in every school starting the 2020-21 school year.

-Students at an increased risk of substance abuse or suicide-related behavior may also be dealing with a multitude of social and personal factors.
+Students at an increased risk of substance abuse or suiciderelated behavior may also be dealing with a multitude of social and personal factors.
 Certain populations, including adolescents, LGBTQIA populations, as well as some racial and ethnic minorities are at an increased risk for bullying and social isolation.
-Everyone should be familiar with warning signs of self-harm or distress and intervene immediately.
+Everyone should be familiar with warning signs of selfharm or distress and intervene immediately.
 Warning signs include the following: